 Obama's tax rebates were supposed to encourage consumer spending, but many experts doubted it.
 Why?
 The rebates showed up as less tax withholding.
 Unlike the Bush tax cuts, workers did not receive checks.
 As a result, most people weren't aware they got a tax rebate.

 The Stimulus for Small Business helped create jobs, increased lending from the Small Business Administration and community banks, and reduced capital gains taxes for small business investors.
 The aid helped, but many states were so underwater that their losses outweighed the federal assistance.

-The public works construction was probably the most well-publicized.
+The public works construction was the most publicized.
 Signs were posted wherever stimulus money was used to construct roads or public buildings.
 It was estimated to retain or add 3 million jobs, many of which were sorely needed in the construction industry.

 Economic Stimulus for Small Businesses